marklhc/power_invariance/README.md

-# Computing Power for LRT to Detect Measurement Non-Invariance
+# Computing Power for Detecting Measurement Non-Invariance
 2015 Mark Lai (mark.lai@uc.edu), University of Cincinnati, OH, USA

 Use at your own risk